hulksmash20/NewsBuzzz/README.md

-This is a news app which shows news in real time using an api.
+This is an app made using flutter which shows news in real time using an api.
 It also shows news from various categories like business, sports, entertainment etc.

 ![1](https://user-images.githubusercontent.com/61261654/93016649-799c7e80-f5e0-11ea-92d3-04520374ec24.jpeg)